-The most common elements on the earth’s crust
+What are the most common elements on the Earth’s crust?

 Elements are the simplest forms of matter.
 The contents of the elements consist of uniform atoms and cannot be separated into simpler basic units of matter by chemical methods.
 All other substances are compounds, alloys, or mixtures.
-For example Water; It has a molecular structure composed of Hydrogen and Oxygen elements.
+For example, water has a molecular structure composed of Hydrogen and Oxygen elements.

 The outer layer of the Earth is called Earth Crust (Stone Sphere).
 Substances in the earth’s crust also consist of elements, compounds, alloys, and mixtures.

-Top 10 Most Abundance Elements on Earth’s Crust
+Top 10 Most Abundant Elements on Earth’s Crust

 - Oxygen (O) (46.6%)